codyde/kong-mesh-opa-styra/README.md

 ## Repeatable Flow

-This assumes you have installed the Helm repository for Kong Mesh as well as have the Kmactl binaries installed locally on your system.
+This assumes you have installed the Helm repository for Kong Mesh as well as have the kumactl binaries installed locally on your system.
 This repo also contains a basic Insomnia collection for the demo application that you can use to replicate the API calls against the application if you wish.

 Insomnia Note: If you choose to use Insomnia to create API calls, ensure you have created an `Environment` with the necessary configurations.
 A sample of this from my environment is below.